Move Forward With A Cape May Divorce Attorney Focused On Practical Solutions

 Q. How do I start a divorce in New Jersey, and where do I file if I live in Cape May County?

 A. You start by choosing a legal ground and filing a Complaint for Divorce with the Superior Court of New Jersey, Family Part.
-Most people use irreconcilable differences, which requires a six month breakdown of the marriage.
+Most people use irreconcilable differences, which requires a six-month breakdown of the marriage.
 You generally file in the county where either spouse lives.
-If you live in Cape May County, your case is filed in the Family Part serving Cape May.
-You can file through the New Jersey Judiciary’s electronic submission system or by mail.
+If you reside in Cape May County, your case is filed in the Family Part at the Cape May courthouse.
+You can file through the NJ Judiciary’s electronic submission system or by mail.
 After filing, your spouse must be served.
 The defendant has 35 days to respond.
 If your case is contested, you will complete a Case Information Statement that lists income, expenses, assets, and debts.
-Our team at Putterman Legal helps you choose the correct ground, prepare the paperwork, and arrange proper service so your case starts cleanly.
+Our team helps you choose the correct ground, prepare the paperwork, and arrange proper service so your case starts cleanly.

 Q. How long will my New Jersey divorce take, and what timeline should I expect in Cape May County?